SecondRecipe

 Refer to recipe card for details.

-1.Steam the chillies for few minutes, slit them from one side to make the Rajasthani mirchi vada.
+1.Wash the chillies and slit them from one side to make the Rajasthani mirchi vada.
 You need to ensure the head stays.
-Remove the seeds.
+Remove the seeds if you do not like them spicy.

-2. Use the mashed potatoes to fill the chillies and cover them as well.
+2. Use the mashed potatoes to fill the chillies and optionally cover them as well

 mirchi bada steps 1